In this article, you will know how to use WiFi instead of cellular for iPhones with weak coverage.

 Apple’s Auto-Join Hotspot can identify nearby personal hotspots you are eligible to join.
 These hotspots could be yours on an iPhone, an iPhone you haven’t yet purchased, an iPhone you own, an iPhone belonging to someone in your Family Sharing group, or an iPhone you have set to Allow Others to Join.
 However, you will need the password.

-You can find this option in Settings Mobile/Cellular Data Options Data Mode.
-If Data Mode is set for Allow More Data on5G, your iPhone/iPad may tap the 5G network if it offers a better or more consistent performance than the Wi-Fi connection for certain tasks like streaming video or performing iCloud backups.
+STEP-1: You can find this option in Settings Mobile/Cellular Data Options Data Mode.
+If Data Mode is set for Allow More Data on 5G, your iPhone/iPad may tap the 5G network if it offers a better or more consistent performance than the Wi-Fi connection for certain tasks like streaming video or performing iCloud backups.

 However, if your cell data is so inconsistent in your current location that you find it frustrating to use, you may prefer to have your connection cut.